 (5) Be able to accurately, respectfully, and more articulately discuss mental health disorders and their treatments

-Prerequisites: No prerequisite courses are required, but an interest biology and psychology is highly recommended.
+Prerequisites: No prerequisite courses are required.
+An interest biology and psychology is highly recommended.